opendocsg/opendoc-nhp/PreSurgeryInstructionGA.md

 ## Pre-admission assessment:
 Before you go for your Pre-Admission Assessment appointment, please remember to bring the following:
-- [ ] SingPass ID and password;
+- [ ] SingPass ID and password

-- [ ] Employee medical benefits e.g. Hospital Identification Card or company Letter of Guarantee
+- [ ] Employee medical benefits e.g. Hospital Identification Card or company Letter of Guarantee if relevant

 - [ ] All medications that you are currently taking for discussion with our anaesthetist